-systemd service on a Linux host: it tails files under /var/log/, batches the records, and ships them to Rootprint’s OTLP endpoint with a Bearer token.
-Records land in your otel-logs-v0_9 index, the same index every OpenTelemetry SDK writes to.
+/var/log/, batches the records, and ships them to Rootprint’s OTLP endpoint with a Bearer token.
+Records land in the index your ingest token is scoped to: otel-logs-v0_9 in this guide.
+Run Fluent Bit on bare metal or in Docker — pick the tab below.

 Install the Fluent Bit package for your platform from the official downloads